 When was Miranda Kaufmann born and where did she grow up?

 Miranda Kaufmann was born in 1982 to a Jewish family in London.
-She grew up in a city rich with museums, galleries, and theatres that shaped her early years.
+She grew up surrounded by museums, galleries, and theatres that shaped her early perspective on history.

 Short answers, pulled from the story.

 Miranda Kaufmann was born in 1982 to a Jewish family in London.
-She grew up in a city rich with museums, galleries, and theatres that shaped her early years.
+She grew up surrounded by museums, galleries, and theatres that shaped her early perspective on history.

-Miranda Kaufmann completed her doctoral thesis titled Africans in Britain, 1500, 1640 in 2011.
-This work laid the groundwork for her research on the presence of Black people in Tudor England.
+Miranda Kaufmann completed her doctoral thesis entitled Africans in Britain, 1500, 1640 in 2011.
+This work explored the presence of Africans in England before the era of slavery and challenged existing narratives about when Black people first arrived in the country.

-Miranda Kaufmann published Black Tudors: The Untold Story in 2017.
-The book was shortlisted for the 2018 Nayef Al-Rodhan Prize for Global Cultural Understanding and the Wolfson History Prize.
+Her book Black Tudors: The Untold Story was published in 2017 by Oneworld Publications.
+The book received nominations as Book of the Year from both the Evening Standard and The Observer and was shortlisted for the 2018 Nayef Al-Rodhan Prize for Global Cultural Understanding.